Self Employed Mortgage Advice

-Fortunately, at Just Mortgage Brokers we specialise in acting as mortgage brokers for self-employed applicants, and have the experience and knowledge of how different lenders – from the big high-street banks and building societies to smaller, more specialist lending companies – make these assessments.
-As a self-employed mortgage broker, our expertise can help you to find the best self-employed mortgage on the market to meet your specific needs and circumstances.
+At Just Mortgage Brokers we specialise in acting as mortgage brokers for self-employed applicants, and have the experience and knowledge of how different lenders – from the big high-street banks and building societies to smaller, more specialist lending companies – make these assessments.
+As a self-employed mortgage broker, our expertise can help you to find the right self-employed mortgage on the market to meet your specific needs and circumstances.

 What are self-employed mortgages?